 Lumbar puncture - some of the cerebrospinal fluid is removed from the base of the spine.
-If this improves the patient's gait or mental abilities, fitting a shunt will probably help him/her.
+If this improves the patient's gait or mental abilities, fitting a shunt will probably help.

 Lumbar infusion test - a needle is inserted through the skin of the lower back into the spine.
-Measurements are then taken of cerebrospinal fluid pressure (CSF) as fluid is injected into the spine.
-The surgeon will then be able to determine the pressure of the CSF.
+Measurements are taken of CSF pressure as fluid is injected into the spine.
 Patients usually benefit from having a shunt fitted if their CSF pressure is over a certain limit.

 Complications of hydrocephalus

-Hydrocephalus severity depends on several factors, including at what age it developed and how it progressed.
+Hydrocephalus severity depends on several factors, including when it develops and how it progresses.
 If the condition is advanced when the baby is born, it is more likely there will be brain damage and physical disabilities.
 If cases are not so severe and treatment is proper and prompt, the outlook is much better.

-Babies with congenital hydrocephalus may experience some kind of permanent brain damage, which may result in long-term complications.
+Babies with congenital hydrocephalus may experience some permanent brain damage, which can result in long-term complications.
 Examples include:

 Prevention of hydrocephalus